 - Only oil the pan if you need to!
 If you’re using packaged premade tortillas, look at the ingredients to see if there’s oil on the list.
 If so, don’t worry about oiling the pan to heat your quesadillas – they won’t need it.
 On the other hand, if you use tortillas made without oil, only oil the pan a little.
 You don’t want greasy, oily fingers when you eat a quesadilla; you want crisp edges and great flavor.

 - Veggie hash + spices + cheese = a safe bet.
 I’ve seen various quesadilla filling formulas online, and on Facebook I have received mouthwatering filling suggestions like chicken pesto or curried chicken, both of which I’d love to try.
-But that said, trust me when I tell you, after one bite of this spicy sweet potato version, you’re going to forget all about all of those other filling options.
+But that said, trust me when I tell you, after one bite of a vegetarian version like black beans, as well as this spicy sweet potato version, you’re going to forget all about all of those other filling options.

 Moosewood Restaurant Cooks at Home: Fast and Easy Recipes for Any Day, available via Amazon